 Matt (NYC, NY)

 Matt Gonzales is an educator, an advocate, and a policy analyst.
-He is Director of the School Diversity Project for New York Appleseed, a non-profit social justice center that advocates for integrated schools and communities in New York City and State.
+He is Director of the Integration and Innovation Initiative (i3) at the NYU Metro Center.
 He coordinates a citywide coalition of advocates called the NYC Alliance for School Integration and Desegregation (ASID).
 He is the Policy Coach for the youth advocacy group IntegrateNYC, and works directly with NYC school and district leaders supporting their efforts towards integration.
 Matt sits on Mayor de Bill Blasio’s School Diversity Advisory Group, along with a Statewide Advisory Board on Equity, Integration, and Diversity for the New York State Board of Regents.
+He also sits on the board of the National Council on School Diversity.
 He is a former special education teacher at Bancroft Middle School in Los Angeles, and earned his Masters in Education Policy from Teachers College, Columbia University in 2016.
 He earned his Bachelors in Urban Education and a Special Education Teaching Credential from California State University, Los Angeles.

 Noliwe (Ithaca, NY)